 According to the National Assessment of Education Progress, only about a third of 4th graders are proficient in reading.
 When focusing on early childhood learning, the debate has been whether it is better to teach whole language or phonics.
 Whatever your belief, research shows that kids don’t always comprehend what they read.

-Research Based Evidence
+Research Based Evidence with vocabulary comprehension skills

 An experiment cited mostly by researchers is about baseball.
 In this experiment researchers chose a topic that kids who may be average readers would know something about, baseball.
 General reading skills or knowledge of the topic was the main goal of the study.

 “What they found was the kids who knew about baseball did very well, regardless of whether they tested as good or poor readers,” Wexler said.
 The kids identified as “poor” readers but knew more about baseball, performed well on the baseball-focused reading comprehension task.
 In the study children deemed “good” readers but didn’t know much about baseball, performed lower.
 This study has been replicated in other contexts.